 False Urgency is a product of failures or some form of intense pressure.
 Falsely urgent people think that all is not well.
 That things are a mess.
 That upper management is applying ridiculous pressure on them to succeed.

-As a result, they feel angry, anxious, frustrated, tired, and overwhelmed and behave in ways easily mistaken for real urgency – which is very active – but much more activity than productivity; frenetic, mindless running around to protect themselves or attack others.
+As a result, they feel angry, anxious, frustrated, tired, and overwhelmed and behaved in ways easily mistaken for real urgency – which is very active.
+But much more activity than productivity; frenetic, mindless running around to protect themselves or attack others.

 False urgency is no respecter of people or titles.
 Who can act with false urgency?
-You, me, our bosses, employees, anyone!
+You, me, our bosses, anyone!
 We are all susceptible.
-When a company experiences a failure or stress, a logical response can be false urgency.
+A logical response can be false urgency when a company experiences failure or stress.
 A reaction of hurried activity can pacify and trick people into thinking they’re making up for the failure.

 An employee’s mindset reacting to pressure is “things are not well.
 Things are a mess.
 I need to do more.”
 This mindset is logical but does nothing to break out of the cycle false urgency creates.
-Instead, upper management continues to impress an incredible amount of pressure to make up for a recent failure.
+Instead, upper management continues to exert incredible pressure to make up for a recent failure.
 As a result, upper management can feel and react out of the same anxiety the employees think.

 It’s easy to see how false urgency creates a “stop” attitude in the hearts and minds of people.
 Frenetic energy creates a culture with a mindset that slows down a company.
-“We’ve never done this before” or “I’m exhausted!” or “I don’t trust anyone to get this done, but me” become common refrains.
+“We’ve never done this before.”
+“I’m exhausted!”
+Or “I don’t trust anyone to get this done but me” become common refrains.

 Small vision and self-focus add to the false urgency cycle.
 Employees can begin to turn against each other to prove their competence and ability adding to the anxiety and disgruntled feelings.
 Unhappy, fighting employees is not the way of the future.
 But a lot of activity in the wrong direction is inappropriate activity.